Brunni132/vdp16-samples/README.md

 Graphics data need to be built before launching/distributing the game, and are downloaded once at the startup of the game.
 After that, they are available in memory for read and write at any time.
 A copy of the ROM data is also kept for restoring data later in case you need it.

 Other than that, it requires a javascript script file, which represents your code, which is loaded and ran at startup.
 You can refresh the page after you've made a change to your `.js` file (thereafter referred to as the code).
-You need to rebuild the graphics in case you've changed anything in the `gfx/` directory, including the `packer-main.js`.

 The VDP-16 uses **tilemap graphics**, which means that graphics are subdivided in "tiles" (rectangles of pixels), which are then composed on the screen using a grid called the map.
 The map is a 2D array where each of its entries is a numeric value indicating the number of the tile to display.